xen-project/xen/docs/misc/livepatch.markdown

 and the core code copies the data from the undo buffer (private internal copy) to `old_addr`.

+It optionally may contain the address of functions to be called right before being applied and after being reverted:

+ * `.livepatch.hooks.load` - an array of function pointers.
+ * `.livepatch.hooks.unload` - an array of function pointers.

 ### Example of .livepatch.funcs

 A simple example of what a payload file can be: